ShadowPhone vs GeeLark

 GeeLark runs virtual Android phones on cloud ARM chips.
 ShadowPhone runs automation on real physical Pixel phones.
 Both solve multi-account management, but the underlying architecture creates fundamentally different risk profiles for Instagram operations.

 ShadowPhone is a real-device automation platform built exclusively for Instagram.
 It uses physical Google Pixel phones running GrapheneOS, connected through a Brain/Executor architecture where a cloud-hosted Python brain (running on Railway) handles logic and scheduling while a local Electron app executes actions via ADB on the actual phones.
-The platform provides 57+ Instagram-specific automation modules, GrapheneOS multi-profile sandboxing for account isolation, and AI content generation through RunningHub.
+The platform provides registered workflow modules for Instagram and account operations, GrapheneOS multi-profile sandboxing for account isolation, and AI content generation through RunningHub.
 Pricing runs $97-$497/month as a flat subscription.

 The core question is straightforward: do you want your Instagram accounts running on virtual machines in someone else's data center, or on real phones you physically control?
 The answer depends on what platforms you operate on, how much detection risk you can tolerate, and whether Instagram is your primary focus or one of many channels.